desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 ##6.
 Edit Blog Main

-Then if you go to Blog Main page, you would still see all the markdown fiels located in project.
-That is because you will need filter the GraphQL as well.
+Then if you go to Blog Main page, you would still see a mix of blog posts and projects.
+That is because you will need to filter the GraphQL as well.

 Because we use if/else function in `gatsby-node.js`, stating all post without specifying posttype will be a blog post.
-We cannot query this page using frontmatter's post type,  we will use the filter function that is only available for allMarkdownRemark.
+We cannot query this page using frontmatter's post type,  we will use the filter function base on the Markdown's path.

 ```GraphQL
 allMarkdownRemark (